stisa/stisa.github.io/_posts/2017-03-19-webassembly-basic-loading-example.md

 <input id="arg2" style="text-align: right;" placeholder="integer" size="7" />
 <input type="submit" value="=" onclick="showRes()"/>
 <i id="result">integer</i>

+**Note**: if it doesn't do anything, pleas check your browser for compatibility with WebAssembly, eg open the console and type `WebAssembly`, if it outputs `undefined` your browser doesn't support/dosen't have enabled WebAssembly

 Pretty basic huh?
 Well, here's the kicker: the result was calculated with [WebAssembly](http://webassembly.org/).